fonttools/fontbakery/README.md

 ### Self-tests using pytest

-Font Bakery check-googlefonts target provides a total of 121 tests for fonts and families according to the quality requirements of the Google Fonts team.
+Font Bakery check-googlefonts target provides a total of 125 tests for fonts and families according to the quality requirements of the Google Fonts team.
 In addition to a complete architectural overhaul, release 0.3.1 introduced a set of self-tests to assure the quality of the Font Bakery tests themselves.
-Such "testsuite for the testsuite" currently only includes 45 self-tests (covering a bit more than a third of the tests).
+Such "testsuite for the testsuite" initially covered a third of the full set of tests and currently (as of version 0.3.2) covers a bit more than half of them (52.8%).
 Upcoming releases will aim at reaching 100% self-test coverage.

 In order to run the self-tests you need to have the pytest dependence installed and then run: